fortress is set in a strategically important position overlooking the

 the castle soon surrendered.
 The importance of the castle was

-again emphasised on 6 November 1153 when King Stephen
+again noted when it appeared on 6 November 1153 in the agreement between King Stephen and

 the Anarchy of the civil war in England.